OParczyk/ev3-video/README.md

 A screen will be opened, you need to wait until a line appears, telling you your Brick is ready to listen to incoming connections.
 After the line appering you need to press Ctrl+A and then D.

-Soundfiles are able to be played like this aswell, in that case you need to wait before cleanup.
+When asked for Cleanup press Enter.
+Playback will stop and Brickman will be restarted.

 ### Better quality using VLC

-You need a ssh key for root access to your brick just like in the previous chapter.
+You will need a ssh key for root access to your brick just like in the previous chapter.

-Install the dependencies:
+Install dependencies:

 ```sh
 $ sudo apt-get install vlc screen openssh
 ```
-In an Environment not using a graphical interface on the host, these should suffice:
+If a graphical interface should not be installed on the host, these should suffice:
 ```sh
 $ sudo apt-get install vlc-nox screen openssh
 ```